yehezkiel1086/yehezkiel1086/README.md

 ## Hi! 👋
-I'm an Informatics Engineering undergraduate student.
+I'm an Informatics Engineering undergraduate.
 Interested in fullstack development, pentesting, and DevSecOps.

 <table>
   <tbody>